-For CISOs, the hardest challenges often come from inside the business.
-Resistance surfaces quietly: leaders lean on benchmarks, assume IT owns security, or treat risk as important yet never urgent.
-Strategy must reposition security so it becomes part of everyday decisions, trade-offs, and priorities.
+Resistance shows up not as outright rejection, but in how decisions get framed: leaders lean on benchmarks, assume IT owns security, or treat risk as important yet never urgent.
+Strategy is how you reposition security so it shapes those decisions, trade-offs, and priorities from the start.

-Clarity on the real barriers slowing security’s influence.
+Clarity on the structural barriers slowing security’s influence.

 Decision levers that move leadership conversations.